pallets/click/docs/commands-and-groups.md

 ### Renaming Commands

 By default the command is the function name with underscores replaced by dashes.
-To change this pass the  desired name into the first positional argument.
+To change this, pass the  desired name into the first positional argument.

 ```{eval-rst}
 .. click:example::